emmanuelbed/airbnb-clone-project/README.md

 Authorization
 Rate Limiting

+# CI/CD Pipeline
+A CI/CD pipeline is an automated process that streamlines the software development lifecycle, from code changes to deployment.
+It combines Continuous Integration (CI) and Continuous Delivery/Deployment (CD), automating tasks like building, testing, and deploying code changes

+Tools:
+Git Actions
+Docker

 # Key Highlights
 Hands-on GitHub Repository Management:
 Learn to initialize and structure a project repository, adhering to industry best practices.